rafelafrance/traiter/README.md

  - `SVL 157 mm`
  - `standard length: 157-215mm`
  - `t.l.= 2 feet 3.1 - 4.5 inches`
- - As well as measurements embedded in prose like: `Snout vent lengths range anywhere from 16 to 23 mm.` I am experimenting with various distances between the anchor token `Snout vent lengths` and the measurements `16 to 23 mm`.
+ - As well as measurements embedded in prose like: `Snout vent lengths range anywhere from 16 to 23 cm.` I am experimenting with various distances between the anchor token `Snout vent lengths` and the measurements `16 to 23 cm`.
- - We but flag ambiguous measurements like: `length: 12.0`.
+ - We flag ambiguous measurements like: `length: 12.0`.
 This may be a total length measurement or another length measurement.
+ - We also flag numeric measurements without units like: `total length = 120`.
+The units may be the default millimeters.
  - etc.

 We also extract values from controlled vocabularies.
  - These values sometimes have a signifier like `Life Stage: Adult`
- - and other times we will just see the value like `Adult` without a signifier.
+ - and other times we see a value like `Adult` without a signifier.

-Ambiguous values like `length` are flagged as well as numeric values that do not have associated units like `total length: 12.0`.
-In both cases we can cleanup or cull the values in post-processing.

 ## List of traits extracted
 - Body body mass